Skip to content

 2. Built three times

-A tale of 3 constructions
+Pantheon facts - A tale of 3 constructions

 Let us tell you a tale of three constructions.
 The Pantheon wasn’t just built once and left alone to enjoy its glory.
 The temple you see today is actually the third building constructed on the same site.

 Most historians claim that Marcus Agrippa, a Roman general and architect who was the son-in-law of the Roman emperor Augustus, erected the first structure between 27 and 25 BC.
-This wooden building only lasted about 100 years and burned to ground in AD 80.
+This wooden building only lasted about 100 years and burned to the ground in AD 80.

 The Roman emperor Domitian took a second shot, but it was also a classic fire victim and was wiped out in AD 110.
-Jupiter (Zeus) controlled lightning; it would likely signify he was unhappy with it or the Romans in general.
+Jupiter (Zeus) controlled lightning; it would likely signify he was unhappy with it or the Romans, in general.
 At that time, these two incidents were very bad omens for Rome during an otherwise prosperous time.
 But, as they say, the third time’s a charm, right?

-The recent evidence suggests that the emperor Trajan started the construction of a third, present version of the Pantheon.
-The Pantheon we can see today is the result of the radical reconstruction by Hadrian probably between 118 – 128 AD.
+The recent evidence suggests that the emperor Trajan started the construction of a third, present version of the building.
+The version we can see today is the result of the radical reconstruction by Hadrian probably between 118 – 128 AD.
 Its construction date is, however, uncertain because he chose not to inscribe it.
 All we know is that Hadrian was passionate about architecture and used new engineering techniques.
 And boy, did he nail it!

-3. Who designed the Pantheon?
+3. Who designed it?

 Emperors wanted something grand, and for that, they couldn’t just draw a few sketches and hope for the best, right?
 Sadly, due to a lack of written records, nobody knows for sure who was the brain behind this beauty.